Making History

 Why do people tell stories about the past—and why do those stories keep changing?

-This course explores how history gets made.
-Instead of memorizing dates, we investigate how different societies across time have explained and interpreted the past—and why their methods and motives changed.
+This course explores this history of history.
+We investigate how different societies across time have explained and interpreted the past—and how those have changed over time.
 From ancient myths and medieval chronicles to modern archives and AI-generated summaries, we ask how ideas about truth, evidence, and authority shape the stories societies tell about themselves.

 Our survey moves through classical mythology, medieval chronicles, early modern statecraft, Enlightenment histories of progress, romantic imagination, scientific professionalism, modernist scholarship, postmodern critique, and today’s digital age.
 Along the way, we explore why different “flavors” of history emerge (political, social, cultural, digital), how interpretations of the past are continually shaped by context, audience, and medium, and how all of that shapes the world you move through every day—even when it doesn’t look like “history.”

-The general lesson: history isn’t just a reason why.
-There are other contingencies and motivations and values that wax and wane.
-By the end of the course, you’ll see that history is not simply a record of the past, but an evolving cultural practice through which people make sense of themselves and their place in the world.
+The general lesson: history is not simply a record of the past, but an evolving cultural practice through which people make sense of themselves and their place in the world.

 You are welcome here

 Even if you have never been challenged to think about how history is made, you are welcome here!
-This course assumes no prior knowledge or skills.
-I grade quite leniently at the beginning of class and the bar slowly rises throughout the class as we dive deeper into course material and you get more comfortable with various repeating assignments.
+This course assumes no prior history knowledge or skills.
+I grade quite leniently at the beginning of class and the bar slowly rises throughout the class as we dive deeper into course material and you get more comfortable with what we do.

 I really do want you to have fun learning in this class.
-It takes some work, but I will do everything I can do help you learn as much as you’re motivated to learn, and to help you get whatever grade you’re aiming for.
-If you feel the course structure or assignments isn’t facilitating success or does not represent the effort you’re putting in the course, let’s talk!
+I will do everything I can do help you learn as much as you’re motivated to learn, and to help you get whatever grade you’re aiming for.
+If you feel the course structure or assignments isn’t facilitating success or your current grade does not represent the effort you’re putting in the course, let’s talk!

 Accessing Readings